phiresky/joint-multilingual-speech-recognition-and-language-id/paper.md

 Apart from the model architecture, there are two main decisions to be made: How the audio should be input into the system, and what the output should look like.

 For the input format, the authors chose the common method of extracting spectral features from the audio file, and chunking it into frames of e.g. 10ms.
 There is no description of what the exact features are.
 Because the architecture is very similar to the one the same authors mention in [@wa17], we can assume the input structure to be similar. [@wa17] mentions 40 features from the output of a filter bank, and three dimensions from simple pitch features.
-These are simply concatenated into a 42-dimensional input feature vector, which causes a potential issue described in [@sec:futurework].
+These are simply concatenated into a 43-dimensional input feature vector, which causes a potential issue described in [@sec:futurework].

 ### Output

 There are multiple formats that are viable for text output in a end-to-end neural network.
 Mainly we can either output words as a whole (using one-hot or word embeddings like word2vec [@mi13]) or single characters.
 For speech recognition it makes sense to output single characters, since that way no fixed dictionary is needed and the network can learn to output words not seen before in the training data.
 To allow multilingual output, the authors propose to simply unify all the character sets (latin, cyrillic, CJK) to get a total of 5500 characters.

-For the language identification output, the authors propose adding a special "language-tag" character that is prepended to the output, for example "`[EN]Hello`" or "\begin{CJK}{UTF8}{gbsn}[CH]你好\end{CJK}".
+For the language identification output, the authors propose adding a special "language-tag" character that is prepended to the output, for example "`[EN]Hello`" or "`[ES]Hola`".
 An alternative would be to add a separate one-hot encoded language id output as seen in [@to17].

 ![Input and output structure overview (from the paper)](img/20180626154145a.png)